Maison Frédéric Magnien

 Chambolle-Musigny Vieilles Vignes

 A love letter to the purpled fruit and silky tannins of Chambolle.
 A selection of older-vine fruit from villages-level plots in Chambolle-Musigny: ‘Les Babillères,’ ‘Les Condemennes’ (which borders premier cru ‘Charmes’) and ‘Les Danguerrins,’ high up at the forest line.
-Vines 50+ years old.
+Juicy and supple; layers of black fruits alternate with notes of chocolate.

 • Download fact sheet (2017 vintage) (PDF)